 Immediately give 1 shot of epinephrineonly into the outer thigh muscle.
 Even if your allergic reaction seems mild, it can quickly become anaphylaxis.
 This may happen even if you had a mild reaction to the allergen in the past.
 Each exposure can cause a different reaction.
 Watch for signs an...

 Ways to Prevent Anaphylactic Shock The best prevention is to avoid your triggers.
 Since you may not be able to do that all the time, make sure you have a plan to spot and treat symptoms of anaphylaxis right away.
-Your primary care doctor or allergist can help you with this.
-It's a ...
+Your primary care doctor or allergist can help you with this. ...

 Preparing for Anaphylaxis Patient should always be prepared if he/she is allergic to any food substance or bee stings, which cause anaphylaxis, as this reaction can worsen and lead to anaphylactic shock.
 Always carry an epinephrine injection kit prescribed by the doctor.
 Prevention of allergic trig...